 Consultant plastic surgeon David Dunaway performed amazing and successful surgery on Dominic’s eyelids when he was four.
 “They took tissue from his legs and strung it from his eyelids to his eyebrows,” explains Avril.
 “Now Dominic loves to show off his big eyes.”

-Dominic continues to be a frequent visitor to the hospital, having his eyes checked for any deterioration, and has stoma care from specialist nurses Helen and Monica.
+Dominic continues to be a frequent visitor to the hospital, having his eyes checked and seeing the cardiac consultant to monitor his heart condition.
+He also has stoma care from specialist nurses Helen and Monica.

 “Our little Dominic always has a huge smile and giggle and he bounces back after all his treatment.
 Just like Tigger.”